mastanca/webtask-workshop/modules/local-execution.md

 }'
 ```

-Check the first terminal, you should see the message "issue created".
-Also if you check your slack channel, you'll see the dummy issue was in fact created!
+Check the first terminal; you should see the message "issue created."
+Also if you check your slack channel, the dummy issue was in fact created!

 ## Summary

 You have just learned how to execute your webtask locally using both **secrets** and **storage**.
-This is helpful to reduce the feedback cycle while developing.
-You can work locally and iterate quickly, then publish your webtask when it is done.
+Local execution is helpful to reduce the feedback cycle while developing.
+You can work locally and iterate quickly, then publish your webtask when done.

 Next, you will learn about a couple different methods for [Local Debugging](local-debugging.md).